 For those that venture on in the early morning, the night clubs are just waking up.
-Venues pop up and disappear quickly in Copenhagen which gives a fresh variety of choices, although old favourites, like once popular jazz clubs, are abandoned.
-However, certain areas of the city, such as Nyhavn and Boltens Gaard, are long time Copenhagen nightlife districts that can always promise great venues.
-These often stay open until five in the morning.
+Venues pop up and disappear quickly in Copenhagen which ensures there is always a fresh variety of drinking and dancing venues.
+Certain areas of the city, such as Nyhavn and Boltens Gaard, are long time Copenhagen nightlife districts that can always promise great venues.
+These often stay open until about 5am.

 For updated listings of what's happening in Copenhagen, pick up a free copy of Copenhagen This Week at the tourist information centre.